-C4RJ distributes a quarterly newsletter, The Talking Piece, to note developments at the organization and in the field.
-Catch up on back issues in pdf below.
-Click the button on the left to join the enviro-friendly e-subscription list for future issues or join the snail mail paper circulation by sending a request to firstname.lastname@example.org.
+C4RJ's newsletter, The Talking Piece, and its new Annual Report appear below.
+Click the button on the left to join the enviro-friendly e-subscription list for future issues or join the snail mail paper circulation by sending a request to email@example.com.

 Spring 2016 - Welcome to 16 new volunteers, update on C4RJ's strategic planning process, highlights of the spring's acitivites, and details of C4RJ's "Sweet 16" fall fundraiser.